-Once that “Search” button is clicked, the server must send over all of the files that make up your webpage and load them to the computer, tablet, or phone that is looking for the website.
+Once that “Search” button is clicked, the server must send over all the files that make up your webpage.
+Then it has to load them to the computer, tablet, or phone that is looking for the website.

 The more words, pictures, videos, forms and other elements that are on your website the more information that must be loaded.

 When your website takes too long to load this negatively impacts your visitors, whether it’s a search engine like Google or a customer.